maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 ## Better model, better data

-Decision tree is good choice for a first model to explore.
-However, more complex models might improve the overall performance.
+The decision tree is a good choice for a first model to explore.
+However, more complex models might improve overall performance.
 Let's try this with a Random Forest Classifier :

 ```python
 from sklearn.ensemble import RandomForestClassifier